-A security group should help lift the organization into a positive, proactive attitude and work security into all aspects of development and operations.
+In a unicorn world, the cyber security group helps lift the organization and work security into all aspects of software development and operations.

 An ideal world would have unicorns.
 By contrast, the world in which we live has…let’s just say “donkeys.”